edgamat/edgamat.github.io/_posts/2025/03/2025-03-30-ASPNET-Model-Binding-Quirks.md

 feel strongly about the `required` modifier, then you have to accept that missing properties will generate a JSON parsing error.

-Including the `required` modifier does have some nice behaviors you may not want to get loose.
+Including the `required` modifier does have some nice behaviors you may not want to lose.
 For example, it can alert you that `struct` properties (like `DateOnly` and `int`) are missing.
 This wasn't possible in the past.
 You would need to declare the property as nullable and then use the `Required` attribute to ensure the value was provided in the incoming payload: